michael-spengler/fairness/README.md

 2. If yes: How would this be organzized / incentivized best?

-### Universal Basic Income
-The time might be right to leverage potential synergies with [democracy.earth](https://democracy.earth/), [Proof of Humanity](https://www.proofofhumanity.id/), etc.

-As an alternative to the relatively difficult proof of humanity approach it might make sense to mint a UBI coin for each wallet which has dCULT on a regular basis.
-This would further incentivize long term CULT staking.

 ## Free Speech in Media
 Media shall inform, educate and explore in a "thesis, antithesis, synthesis" pattern - instead of making one-sided politics themselves (the latter is also called propaganda).
 So we see it in our responsibility to provide or promote a mainstream video- & chatplatform which has a decentralized backend and frontend (the latter via ens.domains) including a fully decentralized content moderation and decentralized, permissionless user authentication.
 Spam shall be avoided by punishing spamming wallets financially.
 This can be done by requesting to stake CULT before someone behind a wallet can post anything --> if the decentralized content moderation comes to the conclusion that someone (behind a wallet) tried to spam the community his stakes shall be given to someone who is respectful and perhaps even helpful for the community.

-## Improve censorship resistance of the CULTDAO.io Frontend
-Is the [cultdao.io](https://cultdao.io) frontend also available via ipfs?
-If not provide it and propose to connect it with a proper [https://ens.domains](ens.domains) based ...eth.limo / ...eth.link domain.

-## CULT Pot
-Inspired by [pulsepot.io](https://pulsepot.io), it might be a good idea to gamify learning and onboarding.
-Check this [intro](https://www.youtube.com/watch?v=8OIF7jERK4c).
-We might ask Jacob if he is interested in teaming up.

-## Peer To Peer On- / Off Ramp
-As long as fiat money (= political manipulation money) plays a role, it seems to be a good idea to have several peer to peer on-/off ramps in place.
-Maybe [cryptolocally](https://www.youtube.com/watch?v=VE52OpawDTk) serves as candidate and or inspiration.

-## Peer To Peer Service Exchange
-It maybe a good idea to have further approaches like [gitcoin.co](https://gitcoin.co) in place and or to extend gitcoin's features in a way that it also serves as a general decentralized version of [fiverr](https://www.fiverr.com/).
-Gitcoin is imo great for web3 insiders.
-I wonder what is necessary to foster a peer 2 peer economy even further fostering "mainstream adoption"...

 ## Decentralized Governance For Day To Day Local Decisions
 There might be local fairness DAOs to foster real = direct democracy and with that fair systems.